numankaraaslan/DesignPatterns/README.md

 You can find simple and memorable examples of design patterns.
 Here is a summary with side notes:

-Algorithm: A word used by programmers when they do not want to explain what they did Design Pattern: A concept used by programmer when the DO want to explain what they did An approach to tackle any kind of development problem It is an architectural method
+Algorithm: A word used by programmers when they do not want to explain what they did.
+Design Pattern: A concept used by programmer when the DO want to explain what they did.
+An approach to tackle any kind of development problem.
+It is an architectural method.
-You may be inventing of using a design pattern already in your code Design pattern is NOT coding, it is an approach
+You may be inventing of using a design pattern already in your code.
+Design pattern is NOT coding, it is an approach.

 **** Benefits ****